christopher-1989/authentication-flow/README.md

 ### Introduction

-This project was undertaken to practice authenticating users.
-Various packages were used to create login screens that would have data persist throughout the app and send asynchronous requests using _Postman_ to a hypothetical server endpoint. _React-Navigation_ was used with a Stack-Navigator that new screens could be pushed-to or popped-from. _Redux_ was used as the global store.
+This Expo project was undertaken to practice authenticating users.
+Various packages were used to create login screens that would have data persist throughout the app and send asynchronous requests to an _Express.js server_ endpoint. _React-Navigation_ was used with a Stack-Navigator that new screens could be pushed-to or popped-from. _Redux_ was used as the global store with _Mongodb_ the database of users.
+Client side validation was used before requests were made to the server.

 ---